Mladen Vranic: Personal life and education

 Vranic's immediate family escaped from the Holocaust due to the Italians' humane treatment of Jews.
 After the collapse of Italy, his family escaped with a partisan boat to Vis, an island governed by Allied Forces and Croatian partisans, and then on a British military ship to Taranto, Italy, which was already under supervision by the Allied Forces.
 During the last year of the war, his father joined the partisans.

-After the war, his family returned to Zagreb where Vranic completed high school, medical school (1955) and received a D.Sc in Physiology at the University of Zagreb in 1962.
+After the war, his family returned to Zagreb where Vranic completed high school, and medical school (1955) and received a D.Sc. in physiology at the University of Zagreb in 1962.
 Vranic was invited to be the last post-doctoral fellow of Charles Best, a co-discoverer of insulin.
 He was promoted to assistant professor in 1965, associate professor in 1968 and full professor in 1972 at the University of Toronto Department of Physiology.
 Vranic was chair of the Department of Physiology from 1991 to 1995.
 In 1978 he was cross-appointed to professor in the Faculty of Medicine.
 In 1976-1977 he was an invited professor at the University of Geneva during a sabbatical leave and a visiting research fellow of Merton College at the University of Oxford.
-From 1973-1978 he was appointed a member of the Institute of Biomedical Electronics and Engineering at the University of Toronto.
+From 1973 to 1978 he was appointed a member of the Institute of Biomedical Electronics and Engineering at the University of Toronto.

 He was an adjunct professor at the Karolinska Institute, Stockholm and at the University of Zagreb, Croatia.
-Vranic is also a member of the Division of Endocrinology and Metabolism at the Department of Medicine and a fellow at the Senior Scholar's College at the University of Toronto.
+Vranic is also a member of the division of endocrinology and metabolism at the department of medicine and a fellow at the Senior Scholar's College at the University of Toronto.

 His first wife, Magda Vranic, was an assistant professor in rehabilitation medicine at the University of Toronto.
 She died of breast cancer at the age of 50.
 Together, they had two daughters (Iva and Maja (deceased).
 He married Linda Margaret Swallow in 1983.
 Together they had two daughters (Claire and Anne).

-Vranic died on June 18, 2019 in Toronto, Canada of congestive heart failure.
+Vranic died on June 18, 2019, in Toronto, Canada, of congestive heart failure.